 Symptoms of pernicious anemia can include:

 Ringing in your ears (tinnitus)

 Yellowish color to the skin (icterus or jaundice)

 Sore tongue or a smooth "beefy" red tongue

 Numbness, tingling, unusual feelings, or sensitivity in your hands or feet

 Unstable gait (ataxia)

-There are no known side effects or significant food or drug interactions associated with vitamin B12.
+There are no known side effects of B-12.
+There are also no known food or drug interactions linked with it.

-Do not take vitamin B12 if you are sensitive to vitamin B12 or cobalt.
-Only in very rare occasions do allergic reactions occur with the injectable form of vitamin B12.
+You shouldn’t take vitamin B-12 if you’re sensitive to it or cobalt.
+In rare cases, allergic reactions can happen with the injectable form of B-12.

-Vitamin B12 is absorbed in the lower part of the small intestine.
-In the bloodstream it is highly bound to plasma proteins called transcobalamins.
-The half-life is approximately six days.
+Vitamin B-12 is absorbed in the lower part of the small intestine.
+In the bloodstream, it’s highly bound to plasma proteins.
+These are called transcobalamins.
+The half-life is about six days.